Services Provided by the Psychology Clinic

 Services are not restricted to the university and in fact most clients are community members.
-Clients work collaboratively with psychology trainees and the supervising clinical faculty to resolve emotional/ behavioral problems and reach personal goals.
+Clients work collaboratively with psychology trainees and the supervising clinical faculty to resolve mental health difficulties and reach personal goals.

 All assistance and records are confidential, except as excluded by law.